videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/render-media/optimize-video-track.md

 ##### What is `optimizationMode`?

-- It will specifiy the optimization mode for the video track being generated.
+- It will specify the optimization mode for the video track being generated.

 - `motion` : This type of track should more focus on motion video.
 For example, webcam video, movies or video games.